Th0rGarden/abracadabra-for-obsidian/README.md

 ## Workflows Transformed

-Here's a real-world example of how Abracadabra changes the game.
+Here's a real-world (albeing fictional) example of how Abracadabra can change the game.

-### For the Plugin Power User

 > "I love trying new plugins, but I can never remember all the commands or find the documentation when I need it.
 I feel like I'm only using 10% of my tools."